Medical expert of the article

 Immunological method:

-- detection of chlamydia antigen in epithelial cells obtained as a result of scrapings from the urethra and conjunctiva, synovial fluid (direct immunofluorescence analysis, etc.);
+- detection of chlamydia antigen in epithelial cells obtained from scrapings from the urethra and conjunctiva, synovial fluid (direct immunofluorescence analysis, etc.);

-- detection of antibodies to antigens of chlamydia in blood serum and synovial fluid (complement fixation reaction, direct and indirect immunofluorescence):
+- detection of antibodies to chlamydia antigens in blood serum and synovial fluid (complement fixation reaction, direct and indirect immunofluorescence):

-- acute phase of chlamydia or exacerbation of the chronic process - IgM antibodies for the first 5 days, IgA antibodies - for 10 days, IgG antibodies - after 2-3 weeks;
+- acute phase of chlamydia or exacerbation of a chronic process - IgM antibodies during the first 5 days, IgA antibodies - within 10 days, IgG antibodies - after 2-3 weeks;

 - reinfection or reactivation of primary chlamydial infection - increased levels of IgG antibodies, IgA antibodies, single IgM antibodies;

-- chronic course of chlamydia - permanent titers of IgG and IgA antibodies;
+- chronic chlamydia - constant titers of IgG and IgA antibodies;

-- asymptomatic course of chlamydia, persistence of pathogen - low titers of IgA antibodies;
+- asymptomatic course of chlamydia, persistence of the pathogen - low titers of IgA antibodies;

-- detection of antibodies to bacteria of the intestinal group in the blood serum (direct hemagglutination reaction method, complement fixation reaction).
+- detection of antibodies to intestinal bacteria in blood serum (direct hemagglutination reaction, complement fixation reaction methods).

-Morphological method - the identification of morphological structures of the pathogen (color preparations, immunofluorescent analysis).
+Morphological method - identification of morphological structures of the pathogen (staining of preparations, immunofluorescence analysis).

-The culture method is the isolation of chlamydia (cell culture, chicken embryos, laboratory animals).
+Cultural method - isolation of chlamydia (cell culture, chicken embryos, laboratory animals).

-Molecular biological method - identification of the pathogen DNA (PCR, etc.) The method is used to detect a DNA pathogen in the blood and synovial fluid.
+Molecular biological method - detection of pathogen DNA (PCR, etc.) The method is used to detect pathogen DNA in the blood and synovial fluid.

 Bacteriological examination of urine.

-- chronological association of the development of the disease with a previous genitourinary or intestinal infection;
+- chronological connection between the development of the disease and a previous genitourinary or intestinal infection;

-- asymmetric arthritis with a predominant lesion of the joints of the legs, thalalgia, enthesopathy;
+- asymmetric arthritis with predominant damage to the joints of the legs, thalalgia, enthesopathy;

-- signs of the inflammatory process in the genitourinary tract and eyes;
+- signs of inflammation in the genitourinary tract and eyes;

 - damage to the skin and mucous membranes;